 Like all these options, a certain level of trust and open-mindedness is necessary, but reputable companies that set travelers up with vacant houses make it as safe as humanly possible.
 If you use a house-sitting service, you may need to pay a small fee, and depending on the length of stay in a house, you may also be responsible for some of the utilities and bills.
 But this is usually only common during long-term stays.
 These arrangements will all be negotiated before agreeing, and if using a legit site instead of something like Craig’s List, a contract will be signed.
 Having a house and living amongst locals is a fantastic way to see a different side of a city and really immerse yourself into the local culture.

-Check out the following sites for house-sitting opportunities while on your RTW trip:
+Check out the following articles and sites for house-sitting opportunities while on your RTW trip:

 Working in exchange for room and board